tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 APlayerController* PC = GetWorld()->GetPlayerController();
 ```

-After running this code, the 'PC' variable is now pointing to the same place in memory as the player controller we retrieved from World.
+After running this code, the "PC" variable is now pointing to the same place in memory as the player controller we retrieved from World.
 We didn't duplicate anything or create anything new, we just looked up where to find the object we need, and can now use it to do stuff for us such as calling functions on it or accessing its variables.

 ```cpp
 // Example function that tries to get the Actor underneath the player crosshair if there is any